Chowk Sarwar Shaheed: British rule

-Why Chowk Sarwar Shaheed is called Chowk Munda

-Two major Baloch tribes, Patal and monda, settled in this region and were protected and supported by the British.
-Consequently, the area became known as Patal Monda, which later evolved into Munda.
-According to one tradition, a lame man resided in this town, and "Manda" is the Saraiki word for lame.
-Thus, the town came to be known as Manda.
-Another account claims that a well was dug in the area and a little boy (munda) was seen playing on it in the morning.
-When people tried to catch it, it vanished.
-However, this appears to be a supernatural tale, and the former explanation seems more plausible.
-Nevertheless, there is no reliable source to confirm the origin of Munda's name.

-Origin of Chowk Sarwar Shaheed name
+Name

 This town, previously known as Chowk Munda, was often the subject of ridicule due to its seemingly arbitrary name.
 The city of Khuni Chowk, located to the north, was renamed to Chowk Azam.
 The people living in the city had a strong desire for a more meaningful name for their city, as they felt embarrassed when visiting relatives in other areas.
 Someone asked about munda, which means "baby" in Punjabi, and wondered if he was still young.

-Who renamed Chowk Munda as Chowk Sarwar Shaheed and when

 In 1983, during the time of General Zia-ul-Haq, the DC of Muzaffargarh suggested renaming the town to Chowk Sarwar Shaheed, which was liked by the people.
-The name honored Captain Muhammad Sarwar Shaheed the first son of Pakistan to be martyred on the Kashmir front in 1948.
+The name honored Captain Sarwar Shaheed the first son of Pakistan to be martyred on the Kashmir front in 1948.
 The government awarded him the country's highest honor Nishan e Haider in recognition of his services.
 The people were pleased with the new name, which honored a martyr, and thus Chowk Munda became Chowk Sarwar Shaheed.

+Demographics

+Population

+As of the 2023 census, Chowk Sarwar Shaheed has population of 63,421.